abulhasanbbk/K-Tokenizer/N2C2/README.md

-ner.py
+# ner.py

-A script for Named Entity Recognition (NER) using K-Tokenizer.
+A script for clincial concept extraction using K-Tokenizer.

-Usage
+## Usage

 To run the ner.py script, execute:

 python ner.py --corpus <base|umls|mimic> --seed <your seed>

-Arguments
+## Arguments

 --corpus  : Specify the corpus to use.
 Must be one of:

-base  — the base clinical text dataset
+base  — using ClinicalBERT tokenizer

-umls  — text augmented with UMLS concepts
+umls  — using K-Tokenizer built from UMLS.

-mimic — the MIMIC-III clinical dataset
+mimic — using K-Tokenizer built from MIMIC-III dataset.

 --seed    : Integer seed for random number generators to ensure reproducibility.

 Examples

 # Run on the base corpus with seed 42
-env/bin/python ner.py --corpus base --seed 42
+env/bin/python ner.py --corpus base --seed 48 (Will run simply the base tokenizer)

 # Run on UMLS-augmented corpus with seed 123
-python ner.py --corpus umls --seed 123
+python ner.py --corpus umls --seed 48 (Will run the UMLS based K-Tokenizer)

 Outputs

-The script outputs token-level NER predictions in a JSON file named <corpus>_ner_results_seed<seed>.json.
+The script outputs token-level prediction results

 Requirements